rubenwardy/minetest_modding_book/_en/map/storage.md

 As a guideline, small data is up to 10K, medium data is up to 10MB, and large data is any size above that.

-Node metadata is a good choice when the data is related to the node.
+Node metadata is a good choice when you need to store node-related data.
 Storing medium data is fairly efficient if you make it private.

 Item metadata should not be used to store anything but small amounts of data as it is not possible to avoid sending it to the client.
-The data will also be copied every time the stack is moved, or is accessed from Lua.
+The data will also be copied every time the stack is moved, or accessed from Lua.

 Mod storage is good for medium data but writing large data may be inefficient.
-It's better to use a database for large data, to avoid having to write all the data out on every save.
+It's better to use a database for large data to avoid having to write all the data out on every save.

+Databases are only viable for servers due to the need to whitelist the mod to access an insecure environment.
+They're well suited for large data sets.

 ## Your Turn